 Therefore, blow drying your hair properly can lead to healthier strands that are less likely to break.
 What is the magic formula?
 Let your hair dry most of the way naturally (about 70-80% dry).
 Then use the coolest setting and a continuous motion to finish the job.
 Make sure to hold the dryer at least six inches away from your hair.

-How to choose a hair dryer
+How to choose one based on hair type

 If you have thick hair that takes a long time to dry, investing in a high-wattage dryer is essential.
 If your hair tends to frizz, you’ll want an ionic dryer (or even better, a dryer with tourmaline technology).
 On the other hand, celebrity stylist Peter Butler points out that a non-ionic dryer is better for flat hair that needs more texture and movement.
 The best results come from using the dryer that causes the least amount of damage to your hair, since the appearance of shine and smoothness comes from the condition of the hair cuticle.